-Jesus spent much of His ministry coming against “religion.”
+- Jesus spent much of His ministry coming against “religion.”
 You see, the Pharisees were the religious leaders of the day.
 And by religious, I mean that they were all about the Law.
 They loved the Law so much that they added countless laws to it forcing the Jews to obey any and every command they so desired.
 It was all about rituals and obedience, but they lacked heart.
 They loved the Law, but they didn’t love God.

-Religion causes disunity.
+- Religion causes disunity.
 We often hear that we should never discuss religion, and it’s the truth.
 Religion has the ability to divide us over the simplest of beliefs.
 It’s broken up friendships, marriages, families… It’s even caused entire nations to go to war with one another.

-Religion is hard.
+- Religion is difficult.
 To be honest, following a bunch of rules about how I should live my life is hard work.
 I now completely understand what the Apostle Paul meant when he said he was set free from the Law.
 Obeying the Law (especially with all of the newly added rules of the Pharisees) was an impossible burden for the Jewish people, which is one of the reasons why Jesus said that rest could be found in Him.

-Religion was an invention of the enemy to steer us away from God’s truth.
+- Religion was an invention of the enemy to steer us away from God’s truth.
 Yes, you read that right.
 Religion was Satan’s idea.
 I know this because all throughout the Bible (and history) we see something called idolatry.
 Nearly every culture in ancient times served not just one god, but multiple gods… usually in the form of man-made statues or images.
-Some even worshiped creation itself – frogs, rivers, snakes, the sun, the stars, etc. But the enemy’s greatest trick of all was to create a Jewish “religion” (through the Pharisees) and then after Jesus came a Christian “religion.”
-Religious Christianity is rule and doctrine based.
-God’s transforming power and love is missing; and to be honest, it’s this type of Christianity that turns the world off to Christ all together.
-The world knows it isn’t genuine.
+Some even worshiped creation itself – frogs, rivers, snakes, the sun, the stars, etc. But the enemy’s greatest trick of all was to transform Judaism and eventually Christianity into “religions.”
+Instead of following Jesus, we follow rules and traditions.
+It’s exactly what the Pharisees did in the New Testament, and it is exactly what some try to do as Christians today.

 So there you have it – five reasons why I refuse to be religious.
 It may sound harsh to say that I hate religion, but in reality, Jesus hated religion too.
 Religion makes people feel like they are being good when in reality their hearts are far from God.

 So yes, Jesus hated religion because it was keeping people from the truth and power of God’s love for them.
-It’s one of the very reasons He died… to set us free from the burden of religion and to introduce us to the life changing power of a life empowered by the Holy Spirit.
+It’s one of the very reasons He died… to set us free from the burden of religion and to introduce us to the life-changing power of a life empowered by the Holy Spirit.

-I live for Christ, not by following a list of rules, but by listening to the Holy Spirit and living by God’s truth.
+We live for Christ, not by following a list of rules, but by listening to the Holy Spirit and living by God’s truth.